Swedish Defence University: History

 Today's Swedish Defence University marks the latest development in a long line of military education tradition.
 The Higher Artillery College in Marieberg was established in Stockholm in the 19th century.
 The Swedish Defence University has existed in its present form since 1997.
-The University was established as a national university college on January 1, 2008, allowing it to issue academic degrees.
+The University was established as a national university college on 1 January 2008, allowing it to issue academic degrees.
 Formerly known in English as the Swedish National Defence College, the University adopted its current name on 1 February 2015.
-In 2018 the Swedish Defence University received permission to grant two-year master's degrees.
+In 2018 the Swedish Defence University received permission to grant two-year master's degrees and doctoral level.

-Programme
+Education

-The University trains and educates domestic and international military and civilian personnel.
+The University trains and educates domestic and international military and civilian personnel, as well as civilian students.
 The University offers training for career and reserve officers of the Swedish Armed Forces.
 Graduates contribute, both nationally and internationally, to the management of crisis situations and security issues.
-Successful candidates are awarded a bachelor's degree in Military Science.
-The course is conducted over 6 semesters.
-On successful completion of all modules 180 credits are awarded.

-The officers' programme is a three-year undergraduate degree course through which the officers gain proficiency as platoon-level leaders.
+The university offers two bachelor level programmes in political science and military history, as well as six master's programmes of which four are international.
+Additionally, the officers' programme is a three-year undergraduate degree course through which the officers gain proficiency as platoon-level leaders.

 Teachers and professors from the Swedish Defence University are often seen in the media as expert commentators on matters of public interest.

 Research

-The University is a founding member of the International Society of Military Sciences (ISMS) and hosted the ISMS annual conference in 2010.
+The university is a founding member of the International Society of Military Sciences (ISMS) and hosted the ISMS annual conference in 2010.
 The University contributes towards national and international security through research and development.
 Research is carried out Military Arts and Sciences and subsequently disseminated both nationally and internationally.
 The University is a member of the International Association for Military Pedagogy, whose members include military and civilian professionals from military institutions of advanced learning.

 Publications

-At the Swedish Defense College, basic research and applied research are conducted with relevance to the area of community protection and security.
-The research covers both military and civilian aspects of the area and ranges from security policy and civilian crisis management to war, defense and military operations.
+At the Swedish Defence University, basic research and applied research are conducted with relevance to the area of community protection and security.
+The research covers both military and civilian aspects of the area and ranges from security policy and civilian crisis management to war, defence and military operations.
 Much of the published material can be found in DiVA, the Digital Scientific Archive, which is a publication database for research publications and student papers.

-The Militärhistorisk tidskrift is the only one of its kind in the Nordic countries and is published by the Military History Section at the Swedish Defense College.
+The Militärhistorisk tidskrift is the only one of its kind in the Nordic countries and is published by the Military History Section at the Swedish Defence College.
 Together with its predecessor Aktuellt och historiskt, it has been published since 1953.
 The Militärhistorisk tidskrift is usually published in December every year.